maiacodes/mcodes-2021/content/blog/who-gave-me-a-blog.md

 It's that time very year that I decide I'm going to start blogging again, but this year, I see it differently.
-When I was programming this website I made a decision not to build a blogging system into it, because every time I started blogging as a hobby in the pat, I would get crushed because simply nobody would even bother looking at it.
-But over the past year, I've become much more acquainted with Twitter, and every day I use the little platform I have to speak out about things I find interesting, from programming, to LGBTQ+ issues, to politics.
+When I was programming this website I made a decision not to build a blogging system into it, because every time I started blogging as a hobby in the past, I would get crushed because simply nobody would even bother looking at my posts.
+But over the past 3 years, I've become much more acquainted with Twitter, and every day I use the little platform I have to speak out about things I find interesting, from programming, to LGBTQ+ issues, to politics.